 Botanic Cyanotype Workshop

+Parish’s practice is grounded in beauty, nature, and exploration through play.
+This workshop invites you into that way of working, experimenting without pressure and following curiosity rather than a fixed outcome.
 You will be introduced to the history of cyanotype, from its development by Sir John Herschel in 1842 to the pioneering work of Anna Atkins, whose botanical studies became the first photographic book.

 During the workshop, you will learn how to safely mix cyanotype chemistry, coat paper, and prepare it for exposure.
 You will explore composition by arranging botanical materials and considering light, shadow, balance, and negative space.

-Using pressed flowers, leaves, plant cuttings, lace, and other natural materials, you will create a series of unique photograms.
+Using pressed flowers, leaves, plant cuttings, lace, and other natural materials, you will create a series of unique cyanotype photograms.
 The washing and revealing stage is one of the most satisfying parts of the process, with each print emerging through a balance of intention and surprise.

 You are welcome to bring your own botanical materials or meaningful natural elements.
 Thinner or pressed specimens tend to give the clearest results.